Heenan & Froude: STD Motors

 After World War I, the motorcar company Darracq and Company London (originally French, British owned since 1903) acquired a major stake in the company.
 After Darracq was merged into STD Motors in 1920 (the merger of the Sunbeam-Talbot-Darracq motorcar companies), STD also acquired the residual shares in Heenan & Froude.

 Heenan Group

-After STD Motors went bankrupt in 1935, the business was acquired by investors and renamed Heenan Group Ltd. At this point it comprised seven engineering companies across five factories, and resultantly listed on the London Stock Exchange.
+After STD Motors went bankrupt in 1935, the business was acquired by investors and renamed Heenan Group Ltd. At that point, it comprised seven engineering companies across five factories, and resultantly listed on the London Stock Exchange.
 After agreeing a 50/50 joint-venture company in 1938 with Caprotti Ltd to develop and sell steam locomotive valves, the board then began to build the business further through acquisition, including buying Gloucester-based Fielding & Platt in 1939.

 Acquisitions

-Having become a shadow factory during World War II supplying precision aircraft parts, postwar the company was chaired by A.P.
+Having become a shadow factory during World War II, supplying precision aircraft parts, post-war the company was chaired by A.P.
 Good.
 Through acquisition, he created a railway engineering business division by amalgamating significant parts of the UK's locomotive building industry: